Fort Worth Museum of Science and History

 The Fort Worth Museum of Science and History is located on 1600 Gendy Street, Fort Worth, Texas 76107 in the city's Cultural District.
 It was opened in 1945 as the Fort Worth Children's Museum and moved to its current location in 1954.
 In 1968, the museum adopted its current name.
 Attractions at the museum include the Noble Planetarium, the Omni Theater, and the Star's Café, in addition to both traveling and permanent science and history exhibits.

 In the fall of 2007, the museum was closed for renovations.
 During construction the museum had a limited presence in the National Cowgirl Museum and Hall of Fame next door, with a temporary "2 museums, 1 roof" campaign.
 The entire museum was moved into a new building at the same site in 2009.
 The new building was designed by architects Legorreta + Legorreta with Gideon Toal and consists of 166,000 square feet.
 The original Omni Theater and lobby were refurbished but left mostly intact.
 In addition, the museum left one tree from the original museum courtyard undisturbed and built the museum around it, leaving the tree in an open area called the Heritage Courtyard.
 The total maximum occupancy is 3,369 individuals.
 The museum's opening after renovations was on Friday, November 20, 2009.

 Permanent exhibits

 Fort Worth Children's Museum

 The Children’s Museum gallery targets the Museum’s youngest guests – age birth to 8 – and those who care for them.
-The purpose is to encourage opportunities for children to play, knowing that at this age level, children are learning through play.

 DinoLabs & DinoDig

-Learn about dinosaurs that roamed in your own backyard millions of years ago and bring them to life using creativity and imagination!
-In DinoLabs you’ll discover dinosaur skeletons native to North Texas and cutting-edge technology that brings the experience to life!
-Explore DinoDig and see what you discover in a replica field site.

 Cattle Raisers Museum

 A "museum within a museum," the Cattle Raisers Museum is located on the second floor of the Fort Worth Museum of Science and History.
-The 10,000-square-foot exhibition is dedicated to preserving and celebrating the vital history and science of the cattle industry.
-The experience tells the story of the cattle industry from its origins among the West’s early Spanish settlers, through the heyday of the legendary drovers, all the way to today’s modern range technology.
+The 10,000-square-foot exhibition tells the story of the cattle industry.

 Energy Blast

-Energy Blast tells the dynamic story of energy resources in North Texas through a unique combination of science and history.
-Physics, technology, and innovative thinking spring to life as you are asked to explore geophysical formations, calculate drilling depths and directions and experiment with new resources.